runtimeverification/haskell-backend/docs/introduction.md

 During predicate simplification, we are more flexible;
 it is entirely reasonable to generate conditions such as `x = x + y` in this context.

+References:

+- `Kore.Unification.SubstitutionNormalization`
+- `Kore.Step.Simplification.SubstitutionSimplifier`

 ### Matching

 An ad hoc subset of patterns can be matched, based on the usual needs of the frontend and semantics developers.
 Matching is implemented sequentially, so there is no separate substitution normalization step.

+References:

+- `Kore.Step.Axiom.Matcher`

 ### Semantic rules

-Semantic rules are instantiated by unification, as described above.
+Semantic rules are applied by the following procedure:
-The procedures to apply one-path and all-path reachability claims is described in other documents.

-1. Unify the left-hand side of the rule with the current configuration's term.
+1. Unify (as described above) the left-hand side of the rule with the current configuration's term.
 1. Conjoin the `requires` clause with the unification conditions and simplify.
 1. Conjoin with the initial conditions (from the current configuration) and simplify.
 1. Check that the conditions include substitutions for every variable on the left-hand side of the rule.
 1. Conjoin with the `ensures` clause.
 1. Instantiate the rule with the combined conditions.
 1. Calculate the _remainder_ from the (unification+requires) conditions of all applied rules.

+The procedures to apply one-path and all-path reachability claims is described in other documents.

+References:

+- `Kore.Step.Step`

 ### Function rules